Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/gear_ground_handling.md

 ![pilot_nose_gear_steering_button](../../img/pilot_nose_gear_steering.jpg)

-Nose Gear Steering is actuated using the referenced button on the control stick in either cockpit.
+Nose Gear Steering (NGS or also NWS) is actuated using the referenced button on the control stick in either cockpit.
 Holding the button down permits the crew member to steer the aircraft using the rudder.
 Steering limit of the nose gear is 70 degrees from centerline in both directions.